AltahhanAi/Data_Science/docs/content/unit2/02_02_DT_training.md

 Note that $\log p \leq 0$ because $p≤1$.
 Hence $-\log p \geq 0$.

-Note that $-\log p$ is monotonically decreasing function.
+Note that $-\log p$ is a monotonically decreasing function.

 Note also that the base of $log$ is normally 2 but any can do as long as we are consistent.
 The behaviour of $−\log p$ for class C1 and $-\log \left(p^{\prime}\right)$ for class C2 can be seen below.
-When the probability increases $-\log p$ decreases but it is still positive (to be precise it is non-negative).
-Note that $-\log \left(p^{\prime}\right)$ is monotonically increasing function with respect to $p$ and is non-negative as well.
+When the probability increases $-\log p$ decreases, but it is still positive (to be precise it is non-negative).
+Note that $-\log \left(p^{\prime}\right)$ is a monotonically increasing function with respect to $p$ and is non-negative as well.

 ![Two graphs showing the behaviour of −logp for class C1 and −log(p′) for class C2.](images/DS_IMG034.png)

 **<p style="text-align: center;">Figure 2.23:** *Behaviour of the term $-p \log p$ which is the entropy for class C1.
 Note that C1 has a probability $p$ and the figure shows how the entropy of C1 is varying with the probability $p$.*</p>

-To take into account both of the points above, the entropy for class C1 will be written as $-p \log p$, which has a behaviour that is described in the left hand side of figure 2.24 below.
-In addition, since we have two classes then we also need a similar term for the second class C2.
+To take into account both of the points above, the entropy for class C1 will be written as $-p \log p$, which has a behaviour that is described in the left-hand side of Figure 2.24 below.
+In addition, since we have two classes we also need a similar term for the second class C2.
 Given that C2 has a probability $p^{\prime}=1-p$, its entropy is $(1-p) \log (1-p)$.
-The behaviour of this term is shown in the right hand side of the figure below.
+The behaviour of this term is shown on the right-hand side of the figure below.

 ![Two graphs.
 Left: the entropy for class C1= -P*log(p), probability p.
 The entropy of C1 varies with the probability p.
 Right: the entropy for class C2= -p'*log(p'), probability p'.
 The entropy for C2 varies with the probability p.](images/DS_IMG035.png)